Configure element styles

 • The Style Tab handles the layout (the box model: margins, padding, width).

-How do I revert a change?
+How do I revert a theme override?

 Does padding affect the background color?